oracle/opengrok/Debugging.md

 ### Indexer

-When running the indexer, add the
+When running the indexer, add the following Java options:

 ```
-export JAVA_DEBUG="-agentlib:jdwp=transport=dt_socket,server=y,address=8010,suspend=y"
+-agentlib:jdwp=transport=dt_socket,server=y,address=8010,suspend=y
 ```

 This will make the indexer to listen on the port 8010 until a debugger connects.

 In Netbeans, select the Debug -> Attach Debugger from the menu and fill in the port number in the dialog window and click Attach.

-Simply insert a breakpoint either in the Indexer code or the webapp.
+Then simply insert a breakpoint either in the Indexer code.

 ### Web application